Phil Smith (basketball): Professional career

 After his senior year, Smith was selected by the Golden State Warriors with the 11th pick in the 2nd round of the 1974 National Basketball Association (NBA) draft (29th overall), spending six seasons with them.
 As a rookie during the 1975 season, he averaged 7.7 points on 48 percent shooting in 74 games and was a member of the Golden State Warriors' first NBA championship team.
 The following year, he stepped into the starting lineup and averaged a career-best 20.0 points while playing in all 82 games.
 Smith was a two-time NBA All-Star (1976 and 1977), an All-NBA second-team selection in 1976 and a 1976 All-NBA defensive second-team selection.
 He played for 9 seasons (1974–1983) in the National Basketball Association (NBA), for the Warriors, the San Diego Clippers, and the Seattle SuperSonics.
 Smith finished his NBA career with 9,924 total points and a 15.1 ppg career average.
 A ruptured Achilles tendon prior to the start of the 1979–80 campaign caused the decline of his career.
-He won the NBA championship during his rookie season with the Golden State Warriors.